Women in an Era of Anti-Elitism: Responding to the Challenge of Rising Populism and its Threat to Gender Inclusivity

 Early Career Researcher Workshop - 21st June 2019

 We are delighted to host a half-day free ECR workshop from 12:30pm - 4:30pm on Friday 21st June.
 We strongly encourage all ECRs attending the conference to consider participating.
 The workshop will include four sessions, afternoon tea and the chance to network with other ECRs attending the conference.
-The draft program is available here.
+The full program is available here.

 Paper and Panel Submissions